sagemathinc/cocalc-doc/source/upgrade-guide.rst

 Overview
 ========================

-.. index:: purchase a plan
+.. index:: Purchase a Plan

 Select your plan
 ===============================